All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Construction of Ramsey lifts

 \begin{example} Observe that every inclusion minimal cut is also minimal separating, but not vice versa.
-An example of minimal separating cut that is not inclusion minimal vertex cut is given in Figure~\ref{fig:minimalseparating}.
+An example of a minimal separating cut that is not inclusion minimal is given in Figure~\ref{fig:minimalseparating}.

-Every minimal separating cut $R'\subset R$ that separates $\str{A}_1$ and $\str{A}_2$ is however also inclusion minimal cut that separates $\str{A}_1$ and $\str{A}_2$.
-One can say that this fine distinction is the core of our argument. \end{example}